Code-Institute-Submissions/F1-weather-tracker/README.md

 - A feature that allows visitors to get email notifications several days prior to a race events could be added.

+- A current local time feature (tried to implement it already, but was too difficult without a back-end).

 **_[Back to top](#contents)_**

 ---